elias6969/RiceLoader/README.md

 git clone https://github.com/yourusername/RiceLoader.git
 cd RiceLoader
 Compile using your favorite build system (e.g., CMake, Makefile).
-Example Output
+🖼️ Example Output
-Once loaded, RiceLoader displays .obj models with basic transformations like rotation:
+RiceLoader renders .obj models with basic transformations like rotation:

+(Include a screenshot or rendered example here if available)

+🤝 Contributing
 Feel free to contribute by submitting issues or pull requests.
-Let's build something awesome! 🚀
+Let’s build something awesome together! 🚀

+🛠️ To-Do
+Improve material handling with .mtl support.
+Implement full texture mapping.
+Optimize vertex and face processing.
+Star this repository if you find it helpful! 🌟